 121E Peabody Hall

 - Ph.D.
-2007 - University of Pittsburgh School of Education
+2007 - University of Pittsburgh, Education - Administrative and Policy Studies

 - Race-based Educational Policies and Equity Issues

 - Race and Culture